Wembley Arena: Sporting events

-Olympics
+1948 and 2012 Summer Olympics

 During the 1948 Summer Olympics, the venue hosted the Olympic boxing, Olympic diving, Olympic swimming, and Olympic water polo events.
 The venue hosted Olympic badminton and Olympic rhythmic gymnastics at the 2012 Summer Olympics.

 Tennis

 From 1934 until 1990, the Empire Pool / Wembley Arena was the venue for the Wembley Professional Tennis Championships which was a major pro tennis event from 1927 until 1967.

 Cycling

 From 1936 to 1939, the early 1950s and the late 1960s to the late 1970s, the Skol 6-Day cycle race was held there.
 An indoor velodrome of 166 metres was assembled from sections each September.
 This was Britain's first indoor velodrome.
 Top professional riders from the European 6-Day circuit came to London, including Eddy Merckx, Peter Post, Patrick Sercu and many others.
 British riders such as World pursuit champion Hugh Porter and British Champion Tony Gowland also competed.

 Ice hockey

 The Wembley Lions and Wembley Monarchs were two ice hockey teams that used the venue regularly during the 1940s, 1950s, and 1960s, while the London Lions used the venue for a season in the 1970s.
 Wembley also hosted the British Hockey League play-off finals weekend at the end of each season up until the league's disbandment in 1996.
 The arena played host to two pairs of NHL preseason games: the Chicago Blackhawks versus the Montreal Canadiens in 1992 and the Toronto Maple Leafs versus the New York Rangers in 1993.